U.S. hospitals urge DOJ antitrust probe of Anthem-Cigna deal

 In many of those markets, the American Hospital Association said, there are no strong competitors to buy assets that Anthem or Cigna might want to sell to pass muster with federal authorities.
 State insurance regulators will also look at the deal.

-Anthem said in an emailed statement that it plans to meet with stakeholders, including hospitals.
-"Our commitment to ensuring consumers have access to affordable health coverage and quality care is the foundation of the proposed transaction," the statement said.

-On July 24, Anthem announced plans to buy Cigna for $47 billion, just weeks after Aetna Inc (AET.N) inked an agreement with Humana Inc (HUM.N).
+On July l24, Anthem announced plans to buy Cigna for $47 billion, the second major insurance deal announced this summer.
+Aetna Inc on July 3 inked an agreement with Humana Inc .
 The deals will reduce the number of national insurers to three from five.

 Anthem and Cigna have said they expect the deal to pass antitrust scrutiny and they have considered where asset sales might be needed.